From the Article "Missed Approach" in Approach Magazine

 Simultaneous with the instructions to wave off, the low level warning light (set for 100 feet) on the copilot’s radar altimeter came ON.
 His pressure altimeter also indicated 100 feet at the time.
 Response to the wave off instruction was reasonably prompt.
 Power was applied to level off and then climb out in accordance with missed approach procedure.

 Initial power was 1400 hp according to the flight engineer.
-Had the rate of descent been close to 500 feet per minute at the time, this power application would probably have been sufficient for level-off, but the close up P-3 was descending at at least twice this rate under instrument conditions with a fatigued pilot at the controls.
+Had the rate of descent been close to 500 feet per minute at the time, this power application would probably have been sufficient for level-off, but the P-3 was descending at at least twice this rate under instrument conditions with a fatigued pilot at the controls.
 (Photo to the right and above is of the I-beam obstruction)

 Some two to four seconds after the initial power application, the pilot called for max power and began a pull-up.
 Impact with the I-beam an instant later provided an uncontestable indication that the aircraft was indeed well below the glide path.
 A second or two after impact, GCA called “Pull up, climb straight ahead to 1500 feet!”